-The general administrative principles outlined in subsection i, supra, apply to challenges of decisions or acts of EU institutions, bodies or agencies that concern medical devices, such as an unfavourable decision of the EMA in relation to a medical device incorporating a medicine or a blood derivative.
+The general administrative principles outlined in Section IV.i apply to challenges of decisions or acts of EU institutions, bodies or agencies that concern medical devices, such as an unfavourable decision by the EMA in relation to a medical device incorporating a medicine or a blood derivative.
 Appeals and judicial reviews of decisions by national competent authorities are governed by the rules of the specific EU Member State.

-The EU courts are known as the Court of Justice of the European Union (CJEU) and comprise three courts: the Court of Justice; the General Court; and the Civil Service Tribunal.
+28 The EU courts are known as the Court of Justice of the European Union (CJEU) and comprise three courts: the Court of Justice, the General Court and the Civil Service Tribunal.

-TWD Textilwerke Deggendorf GmbH v.
+29 TWD Textilwerke Deggendorf GmbH v.
 Germany (Case C-188/92) [1994] ECR I-833.

-Firma Foto-Frost v.
+30 Firma Foto-Frost v.
 Hauptzollamt Lübeck-Ost (Case 314/85) [1987] ECR 4199.